-Under EU law, whenever business' clients pay their invoices late, you can claim late payment interest.
+Under EU law, whenever business' clients pay their invoices late, late payment interest can be claimed.

-This applies to all commercial transactions with other businesses (including sole traders, if they issue invoices) and public authorities.
+This applies to all commercial transactions with other businesses (including sole traders, providing that they are acting in the course of their independent economic or professional activity) and public authorities.

 You can't claim late payment interest: